 The absence of any positive effect of repeated coordination upon trust is consistent with rational decision-making insofar as a partner’s willingness to coordinate when it is in her interest does not directly provide evidence that she would resist tempting alternatives offers.
 The finding that participants in fact exhibited less trust when playing with the same partner on every trial than when playing with a different partner on every trial is more surprising.
 We may speculate that participants may have been more risk-averse when paired with the same partner across trials than when spreading the risk across multiple partners, or that playing with a fixed partner may have led them to consider the overall amount that one single partner would need to forego over the whole experimental block if she were to resist tempting outside offers.
 The need to explore these possibilities provides an important avenue for further research.

 Further research on the cognitive and motivational foundations of human cooperativity may also draw upon the novel experimental designs developed here.
 One key innovation is the technique, employed in both experiments, of seamlessly alternating between coordination problems with aligned interests and social dilemmas without having to change the task structure.
 Moreover, the task designed for Experiment 2 constitutes an important innovation insofar as it precisely isolates trust as a factor in decision-making, ruling out any influence of altruistic motivations or of expectations of reciprocity that may be confounded with trust in standard trust games economic trust games (Berg, Dickhaut, & McCabe, 1995).

+In sum, we found that coordination’s effect on cooperation is a consequence not of trust but of altruistic motivation.
+These findings, together with the paradigms introduced in our two experiments, provide new insights and directions for further investigation into the cognitive and motivational underpinnings of human cooperation.

 Methods